Bopchy/bucketlist-api/README.md

 Do you need a bucketlist API in your life?

-As mentioned in the title, Bapi is a Flask RESTful bucketlist API.
+Bapi is a Flask RESTful bucketlist API.
 It allows you to create bucketlists and create items inside those bucketlists.
 Once created, you can perform CRUD (where Create, Read, Update and Delete refer to POST, GET, PUT, DELETE operations respectively) operations on your bucketlists as well as the items within them.
-The section on functionality below provides more information on these CRUD operations.
+The section on functionality below lists the endpoints for these CRUD operations.

 ## Functionality